surawar/google-maps-data-extraction/README.md

 ## Instructions

 1. **Input Data:**
-   - Provide a list of Australian postal codes to be used for Google Maps searches.
+   - Download the `Postcode_and_Counts.xlsx` file from the provided link.
    - Ensure that the postal codes are correctly formatted with four digits.

 2. **Execution:**
-   - Run the data extraction process using the provided postal codes.
+   - Run the data extraction process using the provided postal codes and the necessary script (not included in this repository).
    - Follow the prompts to specify the output file name and location.

 3. **Output:**
    - Upon completion, the extracted data will be saved in an Excel file with the specified name.

+4. **Sample Data File:**
+   - Refer to the sample Excel file provided for an example of the extracted data.

+## Data Flow

+1. **Postcode_and_Counts.xlsx:**
+   - Contains the list of Australian postal codes.

+2. **Business Names from Google Maps:**
+   - Retrieved from Google Maps based on the provided postal codes.

+3. **business_names_to_facebook_links:**
+   - Maps business names to their corresponding Facebook pages.

+4. **facebook_page_to_emails:**
+   - Retrieves emails from Facebook pages.

+5. **Sample Data File:**
+   - Provides a sample Excel file containing all extracted data for reference.

 ## Usage Notes